 SOUTH HAITI EARTHQUAKE GRANTMAKING

-August 14, 2022 marked the one-year anniversary of the devastating 7.2 earthquake in southern Haiti.
+August 14, 2023 marked the two-year anniversary of the devastating 7.2 earthquake in southern Haiti.
 The massive quake damaged or destroyed an estimated 130,000 homes, over 1000 schools, 60 health clinics and many roads and water sources.
 The tropical storm that followed caused landslides further damaging destabilized infrastructure and farms.
 An estimated 800,000 people suffered losses, and the lives of already-very-poor families became even more precarious.

 Due to the incredible generosity of our donors, HDI raised $1.6 million to support assistance to earthquake victims.